Whitwick & District U3A - Days Out Group

 Hotel: The Celtic Royal, within easy walking distance of the town centre and waterfront.
 Each evening, dinner will be at 7pm.

-July: Gloucester Docks and city, a cathedral city and the country's most inland port, the city has seen unprecedented regeneration in the last decade, particularly at the city's historic docks.
+July Wednesday 10th: Gloucester Docks and city, a cathedral city and the country`s most inland port, the city has seen unprecedented regeneration in the last decade, particularly at the city's historic docks.
+Depart 8am; leave Gloucester at 5pm.
+Cost: £17.
+Payment due 17th May.

-September: Cotswolds Tour: first to Moreton in Marsh on market day and then on to Bourton on the Water, two attractive and delightful towns to explore amidst the beautiful Cotswolds countryside.
+September Tuesday 17th: Cotswolds Tour: first to Moreton in Marsh on market day and then on to Bourton on the Water, two attractive and delightful towns to explore amidst the beautiful Cotswolds countryside.
+Depart 8.30am; leave Bourton at 4.30pm.
+Cost: £15.
+Payment due 19th July.

 Payments at General Meetings